Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.3 - Create the Event Hub Trigger Function/README.md

     ![Image](/images/lab-2.3-image21.png)

-2. Add the following using statwment to the top of the file, **using Newtonsoft.Json.Linq;**.
+2. Add the following using statement to the top of the file, **using Newtonsoft.Json.Linq;**.

     ![Image](/images/lab-2.3-image21.5.png)